 Massachusetts Gaming Commission Wants it Done Right

 In 2013, Steve Wynn once called the Massachusetts guidelines for attaining a license the most challenging and complex he’d ever faced.
 His vast experience in gaming speaks volumes.
-Massachusetts maintains on how difficult attaining and keeping a gaming license could be.
+Yet, Massachusetts maintains on how difficult attaining and keeping a gaming license could be.

 The commission stood by its strict rules approving licenses in 2013.
 Consequently, in 2020, they stand by their strict rules for an opening during the pandemic.
-The MGC recently pushed casino openings in Massachusetts to July.
+However, the MGC recently pushed casino openings in Massachusetts to July.
 Massachusetts Gambling Commission spokeswoman Elaine Driscoll said, “As we all continue to navigate this unprecedented and rapidly evolving situation, the MGC remains focused on its regulatory duties, maintaining operational functionality with the assistance of technology.”

 Massachusetts Casinos Reopening in July – Can You Blame Them?

 When the Massachusetts Gambling Law was approved, the Pilgrim state’s Gaming Commission insisted on taking time to “get it right.”
-Now, casinos in New England, Mohegan Sun, Foxwoods, Twin River & Tiverton look to open in June.
+Now, in New England, Mohegan Sun, Foxwoods, Twin River & Tiverton look to open in June.
 Furthermore, many changes in the health and safety of employees and guests are already implemented.

 Let’s remember.
 It was this tact that enabled the MGC to make all three casinos in Massachusetts non-smoking.
 Now we see more and more casinos across the country become non-smoking due to the pandemic.
 Even Foxwoods & Mohegan’s openings today and tomorrow are non-smoking.
 In the future, we may see more innovations mandated by the Massachusetts Gaming Commission after they wait and watch other casino openings.